 “Dance for me like you do on Instagram.”

 Uhm… Are you gonna pay me?
 I’m not a court jester or something.
-A PhD student has to pay her bills.
+A girl has got to eat.

 “You must have so much sex now!”